bbadzioch/ubgrade/README.md

 * `template`: Name of a text file with the template of the text of emails.
 This file needs to be located in the main grading directory.
 The text can contain `{placeholders}`, enclosed in braces.
 Each placeholder needs to be a name of a column of the gradebook.
-The message to each student will be formatted by replacing each placeholder with the value of the corresponding column.
+The message to each student will be formatted by replacing each placeholder with the value from the corresponding column.
 If template is `None`, an empty string will be used as the email text.
-If the first line of the template file starts with the string `subject:`, the reminder of this line will be used as the subject of the message.
+If the first line of the template file starts with the string `subject:` then the reminder of this line will be used as the subject of the message.
 If the file does not specify the subject, the function will prompt the user to provide one.

 * `send_sample`: Boolean.
 If `True` a single email message will be send with the recipient address set to be the same as the sender address.
 This can be used to test if messages are properly formatted before sending them to students.

 * `resend`: Boolean.
-Email addresses to which messages have been sent already are recorded, and by default omitted when the function is called again.
-Setting `resend` to `True`, overrides this behavior, and emails are sent to every email address in the gradebook.
+Email addresses to which messages have been sent are recorded, and by default omitted when the function is called again.
+Setting `resend` to `True` overrides this behavior, and emails are sent to every email address in the gradebook.

-Note that this functions sends email only to students for whom graded exam files are found.
+Note that this function will send emails only to students for whom graded exam files are found.